About Our School-Based Health Centers

 About Our Centers

-Honor Community Health has eleven school-based health center sites, all designed to provide comprehensive health care for children and adolescents ages 5-21.
+Honor Community Health has nine school-based health center sites, all designed to provide comprehensive health care for children and adolescents ages 3-21 and students receiving special education services up to age 26.
 Our health centers are conveniently located inside the schools where we provide access to essential care and services in each school community.
-We provide both primary medical and behavioral health care services at our Pontiac High, Pontiac Middle, Waterford Durant High, Avondale High and Children’s Village locations.
-We provide behavioral health services at our Owen Elementary, Whitman Elementary, Mason Middle, Rochester Hart Middle, Rochester High and Ferndale High School locations.
+We provide both primary medical and behavioral health care services at our Pontiac High, Pontiac Middle, Waterford Durant High, and Avondale High locations.
+We provide behavioral health services at our Owen Elementary, Whitman Elementary, Mason Middle, Rochester Brewster Elementary, and Ferndale Lower Elementary School locations.

-For locations providing both medical and behavioral health services, each center is staffed with a medical provider, behavioral health clinician and medical assistant.
-We offer a variety of services, including physicals, immunizations, sick visits, mental health counseling, educational classes and confidential testing for pregnancy and infections/treatments.
+For locations providing both medical and behavioral health services, each center is staffed with a medical clinician, behavioral health clinician, and medical assistant.
+We offer a variety of services, including physicals, immunizations, sick visits, mental health counseling, educational classes and confidential testing for pregnancy and infections/treatment, wellness program.

-Our school health centers have friendly and compassionate providers, all of whom are devoted to working with children and adolescents.
-Our centers are also open to non-students, with the exception of our location at Children’s Village.
+Our school health centers have friendly and compassionate clinicians, all of whom are devoted to working with children and adolescents.
+Our centers are also open to non-students.

 Honor Community Health Centers are non-discriminatory health centers.
 Payment is based on each student’s income, making our health care services affordable.
-No youth is refused care at the Health Center due to household income, insurance or legal status.
+No youth is refused care at the Health Center due to household income or lack of insurance.
 Assistance in applying for Medicaid is also provided to uninsured families.

 Benefits of School-Based Health Centers